nimarejaee/nimarejaee/README.md

 - 👋 Hi, I’m @nimarejaee
-- 👀 I’m interested in Maths, Algorithms, and Computational Science
+- 👀 I’m interested in the mind, Maths, Algorithms, Computational Science, and statistics
-- 🌱 I’m currently learning Python and Algorithms
+- 🌱 I’m currently learning the above subjects
-- 💞️ I’m looking to collaborate on any Python projects
+- 💞️ I’m looking to collaborate
 - 📫 How to reach me Nrejaee@gmail.com, neema_rajaei on instagram

 <!---